 (1) Before a writ is issued it must be indorsed with a concise statement of the nature of the claim made, and of the relief or remedy required in the action.

-(2) In case of non-compliance with paragraph (1) the defendant may apply before appearance to set aside or amend the writ or for particulars.
+(2) In case of non-compliance with subrule (1) the defendant may apply before appearance to set aside or amend the writ or for particulars.

+[Rule 1 amended in Gazette 28 Jun 2011 p.
+2552.]

 2. Actions for libel

 In actions for libel the indorsement must state sufficient particulars to enable the publications in respect of which the action is brought to be identified.